 Contains no anticoagulant or preservative.

 Serum or clotted whole blood.
-Scrum must be separated from cells within 30 to 60 minutes of venipuncture.
-Send scrum in a plastic transport tube.
+Serum must be separated from cells within 30 to 60 minutes of venipuncture.
+Send serum in a plastic transport tube.

 Contains clot activator and gel for separating serum from cells, but not anticoagulant.
 Do not use gel-barrier tubes to submit specimens for therapeutic drag monitoring.
 Always check the test description to determine whether a gel-barrier tube is acceptable.

 Serum.
 May be used for assays requiring serum unless otherwise staled.
 Separate serum from cells within 15 to 30 minutes of venipuncture (see Preparing Serum.)
 Serum may be sent in the centrifuge rube with an intact barrier (correct separation upon centrifugation) between cells and serum or in a plastic transport tube.
 If specimen is centrifuged before clotting is complete, a fibrin clot will form on top of the cell.
 This finding is frequent in hanolyzed specimens.
 Also, the gel barrier may not be intact and could cause improper separation of serum and cells, possibly affecting test results.

 EDTA whole blood or plasma.
 Send plasma in a plastic transport tube labeled "Plasma, EDTA."
 Send whole blood in a lavender-top tube.

 Contains sodium fluoride (a preservative) and potassium oxalate (an anticoagulant).